amphp/file/README.md

 - [eio](https://pecl.php.net/package/eio)
 - [php-uv](https://github.com/bwoebi/php-uv) (experimental, requires PHP7)

-`amp/fs` works out of the box without any PHP extensions.
-However, it does so in a blocking manner.
+`amp/fs` works out of the box without any PHP extensions but it does so using blocking functions.
 This capability only exists to simplify development across environments where extensions may not be present.

-> **NOTE**
-> Using this library in production without pecl/eio or php-uv is **NOT** recommended.
+Using `amp/fs` in production without pecl/eio or php-uv is **NOT** recommended.

 **Current Version**